forrestxu123/Android-Framework-System-Design/quality/crash.md

 - **Null Checks:** Perform explicit null checks, especially before accessing object references.
 This helps avoid NullPointerExceptions and ensures the stability of your app.

 - **Memory Management:** Efficiently manage object creation and destruction.
-Leverage tools like the Android Profiler to identify memory leaks and optimize resource usage, enhancing overall app performance.
+Leverage tools like the Android Memory Profiler and LeakCanary to identify memory leaks and optimize resource usage, enhancing overall app performance.

 - **Thread Safety:** Implement robust thread safety measures, particularly when dealing with shared resources.
 Use synchronization or concurrency mechanisms to prevent race conditions and crashes caused by improper threading.